remarkablegames/remarkablegames.github.io/_posts/2024/2024-09-16-haunted-heir.md

 We prototyped most of our features in [`remarkablegames/renpy-examples`](https://github.com/remarkablegames/renpy-examples).

-We submitted our first version to [Brackeys Game Jam 2024.2](https://itch.io/jam/brackeys-12) to get feedback.
+We submitted the first version to [Brackeys Game Jam 2024.2](https://itch.io/jam/brackeys-12) to get feedback.

-Check out our game on [GitHub](https://github.com/remarkablegames/haunted-heir) and let us know what you think!
+Big shoutout to [David Wamala](https://davidwamalava.carrd.co/) for voicing the Lord!

 ## Credits